AnyLog-co/documentation/secure network.md

 ```

 Note:
-* If a local password exists, an error is returned if the nodes restarts, and the node is provided with incorrect password.
+* [for file-based key management] If a local password exists, an error is returned if the nodes restarts, and the node is provided with incorrect password.
-* If the local password is lost, all the relevant files in the _keys directory_ needs to be deleted, and the
+* [for file-based key management] If the local password is lost, all the relevant files in the _keys directory_ needs to be deleted, and the
   node needs to be assigned with new keys and a new assignment policy.
+* [for tpm-based key management] If password is forgotten to each key, then delete the node key from the tpm shared directory and generate a new node key.

 ### Step 12 - Save the node's private key
+**Only if file-based key management**
 The private key can be stored on the node and protected using the local password.
 The following examples stores the private key on each node:

 On CLI(oper.1):
+**Only if file-based key management**
 ```anylog
 set private password = demo1 in file
 ```

 On CLI(oper.2):
+**Only if file-based key management**
 ```anylog
 set private password = demo2 in file
 ```